asterisk/documentation/docs/Configuration/Dialplan/Include-Statements/Include-Statements-Basics.md

  same => n,VoiceMailMain(@vm-demo)
 ```

-!!! tip Location of Include Statements** Please note that in the example above, we placed the include statement before extensions **6001** and **6002
+/// tip | Location of Include Statements
+Please note that in the example above, we placed the include statement
-    .
-It could have just as well come after.
+before extensions **6001** and **6002**.
+It could have just as well

-[//]: # (end-tip)
+come after.
+///

-!!! warning Be careful with overlapping patterns/extensions
+/// warning | Be careful with overlapping patterns/extensions
-    Because Asterisk doesn't stop processing the dialplan after the first matching extension is found, always ensure that you don't have overlapping patterns or duplicate extensions among included contexts, or else you'll get an unexpected behavior.
+Because Asterisk doesn't stop processing the dialplan after the first
+matching extension is found, always ensure that you don't have
-[//]: # (end-warning)
+overlapping patterns or duplicate extensions among included contexts,
+or else you'll get an unexpected behavior.
+///

 How calling 6001 may go wrong

 ```
 [users]